 The prints are inexpensive engineering prints so they don’t show up that well in far away pics but they look sharp as can be in real life!!

-It is such a wonderful compliment to my new table!!
+It is such a wonderful compliment to my new console table!!
 I love it!!
 But I may change out the prints…my kids picked them, and I like them, I just don’t know if it goes with the decor below them!!
 Lol!!

-Well, let’s get this craft a going!!
+Well, let’s get this wall decor made and hung!!

 -4 – 1x2x8 furring strips